Soft Pomeron in light of the LHC correlated data: Results and Conclusions

 For both one- and two-channel eikonal models, the values of the parameter $r_{\Bbb P}$ are insensitive to changes in the form of the Pomeron trajectory, as they are of the same order.
-In the case of one-channel models the change from a linear to a non-linear Pomeron trajectory leads to an increase of $r_{\Bbb P}$ of only 7\%, while in two-channel models the same change leaves the value of $r_{\Bbb P}$ practically unchanged.
-In Table~5 we show the predictions on the high energy total cross section and $\rho$ parameter, made using the BIII, OIII and TIII models.
-A comparison among the cross sections and $\rho$ parameters at high energies, from the models BIII (solid), OIII (dashed) and TIII (dotted), is shown in Figure~5.
+In the case of one-channel models, the change from a linear to a nonlinear Pomeron trajectory leads to an increase of $r_{\Bbb P}$ of only 7\%, while in two-channel models the same change leaves the value of $r_{\Bbb P}$ practically unchanged.
+In Table~\ref{tab005}, we show the predictions on the high energy total cross section and $\rho$ parameter, made using the BIII, OIII, and TIII models.
+A comparison among the cross sections and $\rho$ parameters at high energies, from the models BIII (solid), OIII (dashed), and TIII (dotted), is shown in Fig. 5.

-In Figure~6 we show the description of the elastic $pp$ differential cross section data for all models discussed so far.
-We see that in all cases the data in the range $|t|_{min} \leq |t| \leq 0.1$ GeV$^{2}$ is well described, where we have adopted $|t|_{min} \sim 10|t|_{int}$, since in the region $|t| \gg |t|_{int}$ the nuclear scattering dominates.
+In Fig. 6, we show the description of the elastic $pp$ differential cross section data for all models discussed so far.
+We see that in all cases the data in the range $|t|_{min} \leq |t| \leq 0.1$ GeV$^{2}$ are well described, where we have adopted $|t|_{min} \sim 10|t|_{int}$, since in the region $|t| \gg |t|_{int}$ the nuclear scattering dominates.
 The value of $|t|_{int}$ (where the interference between the Coulomb and hadronic amplitudes is of maximum significance) can be simply determined from the practical relation $|t|_{int} = 0.071/\sigma_{tot}$ \cite{blockcahn}.
-In Figs.~6a, 6b and 6c we show the curves of $d\sigma^{pp}/dt$ for the Born-level, one- and two-channel eikonal models, respectively.
-We can see that it is not possible to distinguish between different models of the Pomeron since the curves representing models of type I (solid), II (dashed) and III (dotted) fall on very nearly the same curve as the model of type I. A comparison among the differential cross sections from the models BIII (solid), OIII (dashed) and TIII (dotted) is shown in Figure~6d.
+In Figs. 6(a)-6(c), we show the curves of $d\sigma^{pp}/dt$ for the Born level, one- and two-channel eikonal models, respectively.
+We can see that it is not possible to distinguish between different models of the Pomeron since the curves representing models of types I (solid), II (dashed), and III (dotted) fall on very nearly the same curve as the model of type I. A comparison among the differential cross sections from the models BIII (solid), OIII (dashed), and TIII (dotted) is shown in Fig. 6(d).